-No—improperly disposing of paint can be problematic.
+No—improperly disposing of paint can be problematic and, in many cases, illegal.
 Some paint, like oil-based paints, is considered a household hazardous waste.
 Dumping any type of paint down the drain causes groundwater, lake, or stream pollution, and it can cause problems in your plumbing system, especially if you have a septic tank.
 Moreover, many garbage collection services do not allow wet paint in trash collection cans.

 How to Dispose of Paint

 The proper way to dispose of unwanted paint depends on the type of paint.
 There are three paint types used in household DIY projects: oil, latex, or spray paint.
 Before you toss out your paint, it's important to know what type of paint it is.

 An obvious way to determine the type is from the paint label.
 However, if the label is missing or you have a can from a previous homeowner and the label on the can does not clearly identify the paint type, here's an easy test you can do.
 Dip a paint brush into the paint, then try rinsing it in a cup of water.
 If the paint comes off the brush, it’s latex.
 If it doesn’t, it’s oil-based.
 Spray paint will be in an aerosol can.

 Water-based latex paint is the most popular paint used in homes because it’s relatively inexpensive and very versatile.
 Since it's water-based, it dries quickly, and clean-up is simple.
 Thankfully, latex paints are not considered hazardous and can be thrown away in the trash if you follow a few guidelines.
 It's a good idea to do this in a well ventilated area and wear a pair of disposable gloves to protect your skin.

 - Remove the lid and allow the paint to dry, then discard the lid separately in the trash.
 If you want to recycle the lid, rinse the paint off the lid first, let it dry, then put it into your recycle bin.